Skip to content

 An agent is any entity — human, artificial, or hybrid — that perceives, remembers, and acts within the extended mind system.
 Mind Extended recognizes three types:

 The HNH agent is the most characteristic unit of Mind Extended.
-The extended mind thesis predicts exactly this: when the collaboration is tight enough — when availability, trust, and accessibility conditions are met — the boundary between “human thought” and “AI assistance” dissolves into a single cognitive process.
+The extended mind thesis predicts exactly this: when the collaboration is tight enough — when the conditions for genuine cognitive extension are met (availability, trust, accessibility, and what Clark 2025 calls maintainability for human-AI systems) — the boundary between "human thought" and "AI assistance" dissolves into a single cognitive process.